Welcome to coldsorefacts.com.au, a site focused on useful information about cold sores.

 - Approximately 30% of people have recurring cold sore symptoms

 - The rate of cold sore symptoms coming back is typically once every three months, or four times a year.
-However many people never experience symptoms (or very rarely) and some people experience them more regularly than this.
+However many people very rarely experience symptoms (or never experience them) and some people experience them more regularly than this.

 1. Cunningham A.L., et al, (2006) “Prevalence of infection with herpes simplex virus types 1 and 2 in Australia: a nationwide population based survey”, Sexually Transmitted Infections Research Centre: University of Sydney, Apr;82(2):164-8